-On Imperial worlds, roughly 30% of the total military budget goes to the Imperium for mainten-Trade Class Mod ance of the Imperial military.
-On independent worlds, Rich x1.6 the entire budget is available for local defense.
-Industrial x1.4 C. Expenses: An army's yearly budget is spent on Agricultural x1.2 three things: purchase of new equipment, maintenx0.8 ance of equipment, and support of personnel.
-New Non-Agricultural x0 8 equipment prices are given in Book 3.
-Maintenance x0.8 Non-Industrial costs 10% of the equipment's purchase price per year
+On Imperial worlds, roughly 30% of the total military budget goes to the Imperium for mainten-ance of the Imperial military.
+On independent worlds, the entire budget is available for local defense, Industrial x1.2 C. Expenses: An army's yearly budget is spent on Agricultural x1.2.

+C. Expenses: An army's yearly budget is spent on Haricultural X1.2.
+Where things: purchase of new equipment, maintenance of equipment, and support of personnel.
+New Hon-Agricultural X0.8 equipment prices are given in Book 3, Maintenance costs 10% of the equipment's purchase price per year